bakpakin/Fennel/setup.md

 Downloading a Fennel binary allows you to run Fennel on your computer without having to download Lua, if you are on a supported platform.

+This method requires you to manually update the `fennel` binary when you want to use a newer version that has come out.

  1. Choose one the options below, depending on your system:
       - [GNU/Linux x86_64](https://fennel-lang.org/downloads/fennel-0.9.1-x86_64)
         ([signature](https://fennel-lang.org/downloads/fennel-0.9.1-x86_64.asc))